DHANYA-P-31/python_lectures/README.md

 ### Assertions

 Defensive programming tool.
-Use assert statement to raise asserterror if the assumptions are not met.
+Use assert statement to raise assert error if the assumptions are not met.

 ---